mohanty-sd/SDMBIGDAT19/CODES/docs/USER_GUIDE.md

 ### Related Documentation

-- See lecture slides in the `SLIDES` directory of this repository for theoretical background.
+- The lecture slides in the `SLIDES` directory of this repository provide a compressed version of the material covered in more depth in the textbook.
 - Use Matlab's `help` command to get high level documentation of each function's interface.
 In addition to the help, each function is documented internally.

 ### Contact and Support